 - IoT Platforms are an important enabler for Artificial Intelligence.
 IoT Platforms play an increasingly central role for companies in their AI journey because the platforms ensure “standardized data collection and curation”.

 Best IoT Platforms 2019

 AWS and Azure take top spots.
-Amazon AWS IoT and Microsoft Azure IoT top the 2019 ranking of best IoT Platforms as reported by users of those platforms.
+Amazon AWS IoT and Microsoft Azure IoT top the 2019 ranking as reported by users of those platforms.
 Out of the hundreds of IoT Platforms on the market today, IoT Analytics shortlisted 50 and asked decision makers in organizations that have these platforms in use (or have tested them) how they made their platform selection decisions and what they did and did not like about individual vendors (on various different selection criteria).
 The top 25 platforms (in terms of popularity among those surveyed) made it into the final ranking.

 Cloud firms dominate the ranking.
 Other providers of cloud technology also scored rather well, particularly Google, Oracle, and IBM.
 The common recurring themes for these vendors revolve around “ease of use”, “integration with other systems”, “scalability”, and great “support”.
 As a CTO of a municipality in Asia commented:

 “The cloud platforms enable quick learning and setup along with practically immediate scalability.
 This ease of entry, usability, and integration with related platform services has led to a comprehensive offering particularly for collection, store and analysis of IoT data.”